TitusBraber/Quadrotor2D/README.md

 # Quadrotor2D
-This is the accompanying MATLAB code for my Master Thesis More updates will follow.
+This is the accompanying MATLAB code for my Master Thesis.

+More updates will follow.